coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 ## SaaS file structure

-In order to define Continuous Delivery pipelines in app-interface, define a SaaS file with the following structure:
+In order to define Continuous Delivery pipelines in app-interface, define a SaaS file with the following structure -

 * `$schema` - should be `/app-sre/saas-file-1.yml`
 * `labels` - a map of labels (currently not used by automation)